egiberne/Manage-Microsoft365User/README.md

+# Manage Microsoft 365 User

-# Creates a new user account in Microsoft 365
+## Creates a new user account in Microsoft 365

 # Instructions